Best Nylon String Guitar Shortlist – Price Points $100 to $1000

 Everyone agrees that having a solid wood top instead of a cheaper laminated wood top will provide better projection (they'll be louder) and lead to richer tones over time as the wood grains open up.
 The caveat is that on cheap guitars under about $200, a laminated top will have a more consistent tone between individual guitars of the same model than the variations in grain that come with cheap solid woods.

-Similar discussions occur about the woods used on the rest of the guitar, but the top or soundboard dominates in tone.
+Similar discussions occur about the wood used on the rest of the guitar, but the top or soundboard dominates in tone.

-Solid mahogany for the back and sides is a popular configuration, but they are priced much higher than the scope of this guide.
+Solid mahogany for the back and sides is a popular configuration, but it is priced much higher than the scope of this guide.

 Scale Length

-This is essentially the distance measured between the saddle and the nut, or more accurately described as double the distance from the nut to the 12th fret plus some "compensation" added by the saddle's position.
+This is essentially the distance measured between the saddle and the nut, or more accurately, described as double the distance from the nut to the 12th fret plus some "compensation" added by the saddle's position.
 A longer scale length requires higher tension in the strings, resulting in a brighter tone.
-Stewart MacDonald presents a more detailed explanation with examples quite well, and a good description of the implications of different scale lengths can be found on Guitar Player.
+Stewart MacDonald presents a more detailed explanation with examples quite well, and a good description of the implications of different scale lengths can be found on Martin Guitars.

 Nut Width

-This is the main thing determining the distance between the strings, although the width at the saddle plays a minor role, too, with the strings usually being closer to each other at the nut than at the saddle.
-The nut width and action height are the things that most influence the 'playability' of a guitar, with smaller nut widths better suited to guitarists transitioning from steel-string guitars.
+This is the main thing determining the distance between the strings, although the width at the saddle plays a minor role too, with the strings usually being closer to each other at the nut than at the saddle.
+The nut width and action height are the things that most influence the 'playability' of a guitar, with smaller nut widths better suited to steel-string players transitioning to classical.

 Action / String Height